ansible/ansible-ai-connect-operator/README.md

 Full instructions for using a `minikube` cluster are [here](./docs/running-on-minikube-cluster.md).

-## Deploy an `AnsibleMCPServer` instance
+## Deploy an `AnsibleMCPConnect` instance

-Full instructions for deploying an `AnsibleMCPServer` using an OpenShift cluster are [here](./docs/running-on-openshift-cluster.md).
+Full instructions for deploying an `AnsibleMCPConnect` using an OpenShift cluster are [here](./docs/running-on-openshift-cluster.md).

-Note: Deployment of an `AnsibleMCPServer` is not tested yet.
+Note: Deployment of an `AnsibleMCPConnect` is not tested yet.

 ## Integrating with Ansible Automation Platform and IBM watsonx Code Assistant